ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 When a QueryRequest message is received, the Agent responds with a QueryResponse message.

-When an Update message is received, the Agent attempts to uninstall any Trusted Components listed in the unneeded-tc-list field of the message, and responds with an Error message if any error was encountered.
-Otherwise, the Agent attempts to update the specified SUIT manifests by following the Update Procedure specified in {{I-D.ietf-suit-manifest}}, and responds with a Success message if all SUIT manifests were successfully installed, or an Error message if any error was encountered.
+When an Update message is received, the Agent attempts to update the Trusted Components specified in the SUIT manifests by following the Update Procedure specified in {{I-D.ietf-suit-manifest}}, and responds with a Success message if all SUIT manifests were successfully installed, or an Error message if any error was encountered.